josephwb/turboMEDUSA/README.md

 MEDUSA: Modeling Evolutionary Diversification Using Stepwise AIC
 ---------------
-### Recent Changes To Note
-**19 March 2013:** Replaced apparently corrupted code from last push.

-**7 January 2013:** Fixed a bug in multiMedusaSummary when any individual analyzed tree exhibited no significant rate shifts.
-Those affected may have seen an error along the lines of:

-	Error in if (i.cuts[d] == "node") { :  missing value where TRUE/FALSE needed

-after which MEDUSA would stubbornly refuse to continue.
-The function now works, although it is not exceedingly fast.

-**14 November 2012:** Running multi-tree analyses require that tip.labels ordering is consistent across all trees.
-[This is, I believe, ensured when reading in Nexus files possessing a translation table, but not otherwise.].
-I have been using ape's ape:::.compressTipLabel() function to do this.
-However, for large and/or many trees, this can take an enormous amount of time (an analysis might seem to hang at "Managing tip label ordering across trees...").
-I've reimplemented the function and (especially when multiple cores are used) it speeds things up considerably.
-If you are analyzing multiple trees, make sure to use version 0.93-4.17 or higher.
 Overview
 ---------------
 Fits piecewise diversification models from time-calibrated phylogenetic tree(s) and complete extant species richness.
-Will eventually be made available on CRAN (http://cran.r-project.org/) in the Geiger package version 2.0.
+Uses likelihood equations from [Rabosky et al. 2007.
+Proc.
+Roy.
+Soc.](http://rspb.royalsocietypublishing.org/content/274/1628/2915.short).
+PLEASE NOTE: the returned MEDUSA likelihood for a completely-sampled unpartitioned Yule or Birth-Death model will be different than those provided by [APE](http://cran.r-project.org/web/packages/ape/) or [LASER](http://cran.r-project.org/web/packages/laser/index.html) (which use only information from branching times), but inferred parameter values should be identical.
+Unfortunately, this means that MEDUSA/non-MEDUSA models can not be compared in a model-selection framework.

 ### Confusing Name Genealogy
 MEDUSA was formerly named "turboMEDUSA" (previously distributed as both scripts and R packages); these are the same method, although the current version is much more general.
-The previous version of MEDUSA available in the current version Geiger (published in Alfaro et al. 2009.
-PNAS) is an earlier implementation.
+The previous version of MEDUSA [Alfaro et al. 2009.
+PNAS](http://www.pnas.org/content/106/32/13410.short) available in Geiger version 1.0 [Harmon et al. 2008.
+Bioinf.](http://bioinformatics.oxfordjournals.org/content/24/1/129.short) is an earlier implementation.
 Yes, I know this is confusing!

 ### The Current Method
 Besides being faster and more efficient, the current version of MEDUSA does a number things the older versions cannot: